SoftCircuits/CsvParser/ReadMe.md

    To override a data converter, create a class that implements the `IDataConverter` interface.
 The easiest way to do this in a type-safe manner is to derive your class from `DataConverter<T>`, where `T` is the type of the property you are converting.
 The `DataConverter<T>` class has two abstract methods, `ConvertToString()` and `TryConvertFromString()`, which must be overridden in your derived class.

    Finally, set the `ConverterType` argument of the property's `ColumnMap` attribute to your custom convert class type.
-Note that if you set it to a type that does not  implements `IDataConverter`, an `ArgumentOutOfRangeException` is thrown at runtime.
+Note that if you set this property to a type that does not implement `IDataConverter`, an `ArgumentOutOfRangeException` exception is thrown at runtime.

 The example below uses the `ColumnMap` attribute to customize the `Person` class.
 It sets the `Index` properties such that the CSV columns appear in the reverse order from how the properties are declared in the class, it excludes the `Phone` property, and it causes the `Birthday` header to use the name *DOB*.
 It also specifies a custom converter for the `Birthday` property that stores the date (no time) in a very compact format.